-Why Bedtime Is So Hard-and What Actually Helps
+Why Bedtime Is So Hard-and How To Make Bedtime Easier

 For many kids, the shift from play to sleep isn’t just a relaxing bedtime routine or as simple as deciding it is time to sleep.
 It’s a full-body transition that is jarring and fought with tears, meltdowns, and stalling while they continue to run circles around you because you're too tired to chase them!
 When their nervous system is still in high gear, asking them to settle down can feel like asking a car going 80 miles per hour to stop instantly.